-So what is Kubernetes used for?
-In order to justify the added complexity that Kubernetes brings, there need to be some benefits.
-At its core, a cluster manager such as k8s exists to serve developers so they can serve themselves without having to involve the operations team.
+Why Kubernetes?So what is K8s used for?
+In order to justify the added complexity that K8s brings, there need to be some benefits.
+At its core, a cluster manager such as k8s exists to serve developers so they can serve themselves without having to request support from the operations team.

 Scalability is handled by Kubernetes on different levels.
 You can add cluster capacity by adding more worker nodes, which can even be automated in many public clouds with autoscaling functionality based on CPU and Memory triggers.
-The Kubernetes Scheduler includes affinity features to spread your workloads evenly across the infrastructure, maximizing availability.
+The Kubernetes Scheduler includes affinity features to spread your workloads evenly across infrastructure resources, maximizing availability.
 Finally, k8s can autoscale your application using the Pod autoscaler, which can be driven by custom triggers.

-Now that you have the basics, we can look at more information.
+Ultimate guide to KubernetesNow that you have the basics, we can look at more information.
 Here at Mirantis we're committed to making things easy for you to get your work done, so we've decided to put together this guide to Kubernetes.